 Junior faculty can receive a taxable grant for qualified dependent care expenses incurred when traveling to attend professional meetings, conferences, workshops and professional development opportunities, or to conduct approved research or scholarship.

-- Untenured assistant and untenured associate professors in the tenure line and Medical Center line
+- Untenured assistant and untenured associate professors in the Tenure Line and University Medical Line

 - Non-tenure line faculty who do not have continuing appointments

 Academic staff and Other Teaching Titles, including Clinician Educators, Adjunct Professors, Acting Professors and Visiting Professors, are not eligible for this program.
 (See Faculty Handbook Definitions at 1.2.11 & 1.2.12)